-For most travellers, the United Arab Emirates (UAE) can offer the outrageous escape that everyone seeks for a tourist spot.
+For most travelers, the United Arab Emirates (UAE) can offer the outrageous escape that everyone seeks for a tourist spot.
 Be it the city’s charismatic beaches, the mesmerising nightlife or the materialistic superfluities; there’s unequivocally something for everyone.

 First-time tourists often have no clue what to expect when arriving in the UAE.
 So, we want to make sure you don't make any of the most typical beginner mistakes while you're here.
 There are multifarious things to consider before travelling to the UAE to ensure a seamless and delightful journey.
 Here's a rundown of the UAE travel guidelines you should know before visiting this dynamic country.